{{org_field_logo}}

 This policy is informed by:

-- Health and Social Care Standards, including:
+- The Health and Social Care Standards (in force since 1 April 2018).

 2. Scope